tkartasl/minishell/README.md

 ![minishell gif](gif/minishell_trimmed-ezgif.com.gif)

-This was a Hive Helsinki group project that I did with www.github.com/svolain
+This was a Hive Helsinki group project that I did with [Ville Savolainen](https://www.github.com/svolain)